rollup-fortress/uncensored-book/src/research/arbitrum-force-inclusion.md

 ### 3. Track Progess

 With the L2 transaction hash, you can query APIs/RPCs to chekc its status or query the [explorer](https://arbiscan.io).
-Or if you are using libraries like Viem, you can use [`waitForTransactionReceipt`](waitForTransactionReceipt).
+Or if you are using libraries like Viem, you can use `waitForTransactionReceipt.
 But note that it could take up to 24 hours for the transaction to be included.

 ---